-The first edition of the World Ovarian Cancer Coalition Atlas was produced in 2018 to inform the development of the Coalition's Every Woman Study.
-It has been such a useful resource that the Coalition has undertaken to update the Atlas at regular intervals to inform our own advocacy efforts and support those of our partner organisations.
+The first edition of the World Ovarian Cancer Coalition Atlas was produced in 2018 to inform the development of the Coalition's Every Woman Study[TM].
+It has since been such a useful resource that the Coalition has undertaken to update the Atlas at regular intervals to inform our own advocacy efforts and support those of our partner organisations.

-This second edition follows the launch of the World Ovarian Cancer Coalition's next major initiative, the Global Ovarian Cancer Charter Launched in September 2020 at the International Gynaecologic Cancer Society (IGCS) annual meeting, the Charter builds on the key recommendations of the Every Woman Study[TM] and focuses on six Global Goals:
+The second edition preceded the launch of the World Ovarian Cancer Coalition's next major initiative, the Global Ovarian Cancer Charter which was released in September 2020 at the International Gynaecologic Cancer Society (IGCS) annual meeting.
+The Charter built on the key recommendations of the Every Woman StudyTM (2018) and focused on six Global Goals:

-- Global Priority: Ovarian cancer must become a global priority, so that the increasing burden and challenges of successfully treating women with ovarian cancer are recognized and planned for at local, regional, and national levels; - Rapid Diagnosis: Women must have access to diagnosis without delay.
+- Global Priority: Ovarian cancer must become a global priority, so that the increasing burden and challenges of successfully treating women with ovarian cancer are recognised and planned for at local, regional, and national levels - Rapid Diagnosis: Women must have access to diagnosis without delay.
 Symptom awareness must be improved so women seek and access appropriate help quickly.
-Doctors also need support so they know who should undergo testing and that they have access to tests without delay so more women can start and tolerate treatment quickly; - Best Possible Care: Women must have access to surgery, treatments, and clinical trials that optimize their chances of survival and quality of life, no matter where they live.
-Lack of finance should not be a barrier to best possible care, nor should the gap between highest and lowest resource countries widen any further; - Family History: Women and doctors must have access to appropriate and timely genetic testing and counselling.
-For women with a family history of ovarian and other cancers1 it is important to determine if they or others in their family are also at risk; - Data Improvement: The quality and quantity of data fluctuates around the world, hindering abilities to quantify the burden of ovarian cancer or develop evidence-based strategies.
-Data used to develop cancer control plans and treatments must reflect the diversity of local populations to ensure the best possible outcomes; - Information and Support: Women must have access to good, quality information and support in their own language that helps them to live well with the disease.
-Mental and physical well-being should be addressed and considered in equal measure.
+Doctors also need support so they know who should undergo testing and that they have access to tests without delay so more women can start and tolerate treatment quickly - Best Possible Care: Women must have access to surgery, treatments, and clinical trials that optimize their chances of survival and quality of life, no matter where they live.
+Lack of finance should not be a barrier to best possible care, nor should the gap between highest and lowest resource countries widen any further